a11ywatch/crawler/README.md

 [![A11yWatch](https://circleci.com/gh/a11ywatch/crawler.svg?style=svg)](https://circleci.com/gh/a11ywatch/crawler)

 A [gRPC](https://grpc.io/) web indexer turbo charged for performance.

+This project is capable of handling millions of pages per second efficiently.

 ## Getting Started